mjharriso/MIDAS/README.md

  (units, standard name, ...) as well as the quadrilateral horizontal grid mesh on which the data reside and optional vertical cell boundaries between adjacent layers are stored (in a dictionary) for each field.
+ The goal of this project is to produce a convenient and internally consistent environment for gridded output from numerical models.

  To the extent possible, MIDAS follows CF conventions, however, the encoding of grid cell and variable attributes is specific to this application.
 The grid and field variable dictionaries are visible and malleable